| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Change foods every week.

-• Make combinations of colors
+• Make different combinations of colors

 • Avoid very spicy foods.